mandyedi/raytracing-from-the-ground-up/differences.md

 Here is a list of changes that makes the code more consistent or easier to use.
 I do not present small changes like extending Utilities/Maths.h max(double x0, double x1); function with a version that accepts float arguments too.

+## Code Style
+I reformatted the whole source code because I didn't really liked it.
+I know it is quite subjective, but I found better not to have some original code styles.
+I used clang-format with google style.

 ## World::build() Method
 For most of the chapters there is an example scene that you can render.
 These scenes and the related components (camera, tracer, geometric objects, etc.) are set up in a build method of the class World.
 To keep it simple and well organized I declare bulid methods for every chapter in World.h and implement the definitions in separate build*.cpp files.